 Second, it’s not a good idea to try to time the market, to sell your stocks or mutual funds when adverse financial clouds appear in the horizon.
 So-called “experts” who forecast a downturn (or upturn) for the market are often wrong.
 The previously cited article found that few people would have invested in the decade ending in 2019 (when the S&P 500 grew at a whopping annual rate of 13.2%) had they followed the multitude of negative news and advice that was prevalent in 2009 - 2010.
 Another article finds that market performance on a given year is relatively independent of how it did the prior year.
 And Ray Dalio, a legendary investor, says that timing the market is a fool’s errand, harder than competing in the Olympics (details here).
 An investment in equities is for the long term -- desirably 10 years.
 Let the money sit there -- ignoring the "experts" -- and you will be rewarded.
 A popular mantra, whether in a good or a bad market, is "time in the market beats timing the market."
 And investing in S&P 500 index funds allows you to do this, stay invested knowing that the stocks in the fund will always be the top 500 due to the annual adjustment mentioned earlier.

-Third, don't go buying stocks just yet.
-Read the remaining chapters covering other investments, because diversification also means having other types of investments, so when stocks fall your other investments can keep growing.
+Third, while the two S&P 500 funds recommended above may be the only investing the average person may need to do, especially beginners, persons with more money or different needs (like more income) may wish to first read the remaining chapters here.
+These chapters cover other types of investments, which adds diversification, so when stocks fall your other investments can keep growing.
 This reduces the volatility of your portfolio and let's you sleep well at night.
 Plus, there is another investment which can be structured to yield the growth of stocks without the volatility; that investment is real estate, which is covered in Chapter 4 and I urge you to read it.
-It may require a bit more work than just calling your broker, and depending on which real-estate investment you choose it can have lower liquidity (the ability to sell quickly if you need to get your money out), but it's worth having in a diversified portfolio along with stocks.
+It may require more money and a bit more work than just calling your broker, and depending on which real-estate investment you choose it can have lower liquidity (the ability to sell quickly if you need to get your money out), but it's worth having in a diversified portfolio along with stocks.

 Fifth, if you are in love with a company (e.g., Tesla or Apple or Walmart), put 10% of your money there and 90% in the S&P 500 index funds.
 In October 2022 I bought Nvidia, whose GPU chips initially made for gamers became the go-to chips for Artificial Intelligence, and by June 2024 it had increased by 900%; maybe luck but more likely my aerospace engineering background.

-Sixth, a term you might hear often is Price-to-Earnings Ratio, or simply PE.
-It's one of the key points when valuing individual stocks.
+Sixth, a term you might hear often is Price-to-Earnings Ratio, or simply PE or P/E. It's one of the key points when valuing individual stocks.
 It is the ratio of a company's share price to the per-share earnings (profits) which the company is expected to earn from its operations in the next year or two.
 More here.

 Seventh, I don't recommend that beginning investors put their money in firms outside the U.S. However, as your experience grows, and if the amount of money you have for investing is large, then you should diversify even beyond the United States.
 Some analysts believe that because of growth opportunities in other countries, such as India, investments in companies there offer greater potential for profits (along, of course, with greater risk).
 Just make sure you analyze the risks carefully.